Xiaocheng-Zhang/CS4500/CS4500-Assignment-3/part1/REPO.md

 ### Name: SnowySong

 This team used Python to implement this Assignment.
-They did saved data as column and call methods to get from the dest column.
+They did save data as column and call methods to get from the dest column.
 No more redundant code, the structure is compressed and useful.
 The whole program was implemented by one class with enums.